-Welcome to Cook & Tell, a foodletter about cooking, family and life on a Maine island.
+Welcome to Cook & Tell, a foodletter about cooking, family and life on a small Maine island.

 Would you believe she did this for nearly 40 years, all without the internet?